southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “I don’t have that,” says Galadriel.
 “I desperately want to obey your Command, though.
 Can you pick something else?”
 She holds up a tiny sweater she knit for Buddy.
 It has ducks on it.
 “This?”

 Behind Cazna, she sees Harlan climbing up the ladder to the hatch in the ceiling.
-He pulls Magic after himself by the hand.
+He pulls Magick after himself by the hand.
 Hermione and Tannin wait below.
 Hanamir, she notices, is in a meditative pose similar to the one that initiated the Stunning Strike against the giant snake in their last battle.

 “Is this situation funny to you?” asks Cazna, throwing the proffered pig sweater to the floor.